Report: New and Resolved Environmental Enforcement Cases Slightly Drop in February

 The Environmental Protection Compliance and Enforcement Bureau issued the remaining six notices of violation.

-Meanwhile, NMED resolved 38 cases, including 19 in the Environmental Protection Compliance and Enforcement Bureau, 17 in the Resource Protection Compliance and Enforcement Bureau, and both the Water Protection Compliance and Occupational Health and Safety bureaus reported one case each.
+Meanwhile, NMED resolved 38 cases, including 19 in the Environmental Protection Compliance and Enforcement Bureau, 17 in the Resource Protection Compliance and Enforcement Bureau, and one case each in the Water Protection Compliance and Occupational Health and Safety bureaus.

 Major violations cited